 "Try it and see what happens.
-If you have more than ten people take part you're probably not charging enough."
+If you have more than 10 people take part you're probably not charging enough."

-The market won't always be as constrained as it is now, you need to think about the long term, said John.
+The market won't always be as constrained as it is now; you need to think about the long term, John says.

 Retailers have to justify taking something off the shelf to list your product.
-John suggested new food and drinks businesses should think about building momentum through independents and direct sales.
+John suggests new food and drinks businesses should think about building momentum through independents and direct sales.